Overview

 webhookUrl defined in your farcaster.json

-token and url need to be securely saved to database so they can be
+along with a url that the app should call to send a notification.The token and url need to be securely saved to database so they can be

-To avoid duplicate notifications, specify a stable
+To avoid duplicate notifications, specify a stablenotificationId for each

 notification you send.
 This identifier is joined with the FID (e.g. (fid, notificationId) to create a unique key that is used to deduplicate requests